JoKerDii/AD-fbi/docs/milestone2_progress.md

 Mengyao Zheng: I have writen ‘How to use’ and  ‘Software Organization’ sections for the Milestone 2.
 And I also worked with Wenxu on writing the ‘Implementation details’ section.

+Wenxu Liu: I have updated  ‘How to use’ and  ‘Software Organization’ sections for Milestone 2.
+I have also been working with Mengyao on writing the ‘Future Features’ section.

 * What tasks has each group member been assigned to for Milestone 2?